 Bats could be affected by methylmercury or harmful algal blooms (HABs).
 As described in Chapter 6, Surface Water Quality, methylmercury concentrations in organisms increase from simpler to more complex organisms in a process called biomagnification.
-Methylmercury uptake into algae occurs passively through diffusion and concentrations can be 100,000 times higher in algae than in surface water (Gorski et al. 2008, Pickhardt and Fisher 2007, Gorski et al. 2006, Mason et al. 1996).
-Concentrations again increase by two to five times in the invertebrates that consume algae (Central Valley Regional Water Quality Control Board 2010, Stewart et al. 2008, Peterson et al. 2007, Cabana et al. 1994).
+Methylmercury uptake into algae occurs passively through diffusion and concentrations can be 100,000 times higher in algae than in surface water.
+Concentrations again increase by two to five times in the invertebrates that consume algae.
 Aquatic insects contaminated with methylmercury that emerge from aquatic ecosystems as adults can transfer methylmercury to terrestrial predators, such as bats, when consumed (Korstian et al. 2018).
 Mercury impacts various systems in the body, resulting in altered behavior, reduced productivity, and increased infections in wild mammals (Scheuhammer et al. 2007).
 If bats were to consume a substantial number of insects contaminated with methylmercury from Sites Reservoir, they could become ill or die.